Results for Prescription Drugs

 60% ($240 max/Rx)

-Reasonable and Customary Charges: Up to reasonable and customary (R&C) charges for out of network care.
-You are responsible for any cost difference if the dental expenses are more than MetLife’s allowed R&C charges.
+Reasonable and Customary Charges: The plan pays up to reasonable and customary (R&C) charges for out of network care.
+You are responsible for any cost difference if your expenses are more than the R&C limits.

 Coverage is different in the HSA option